Requirements for the Interdisciplinary Emphasis in Bioethics

 * Can also satisfy the Connections core requirement.

-- For science majors, only one scientific elective may count unless special exception is granted from the Advisory Committee.
+- For students with a major in science (any major in Biology, Chemistry, Exercise Science, Geology, Physics, and Psychology departments, including the Natural Science majors) only one scientific elective may count unless special exception is granted from the Advisory Committee.